Learning Ukulele with Curt

 What is a Chord?

 Chords are typically constructed by stacking notes on top of each other, based on specific intervals.
 The most common type of chord is the triad, which consists of three notes.
-Triads are formed by stacking two intervals of a third (a distance of two whole steps or four half steps) on top of a root note.
+Traditional triads are formed by stacking two intervals of a third (a distance of two whole steps or four half steps) on top of a root note.
+In music theory this harmony/chords i thirds is called Tertiary Harmony .

-The Harmonic Function is a critical part of a chord, and only once you determine the chord's, harmonic function can you Naming Chords , as the same-shape chord can have many possible names, but only one name at a time.
+This Harmonic Function is a critical part of a chord, and once and only once you determine the chord's, harmonic function can you successfully go about Naming Chords .
+A chord shape can have many possible names, but only one name at a time in the current harmonic context.
+Once the correct name is determined, you can then actually get the correct Chord Spelling — the actual note names of the individual notes of the chord.

 From WikipediA • A Chord, in music, is any harmonic set of pitches/frequencies consisting of multiple notes (also called "pitches") that are heard as if sounding simultaneously.
 For many practical and theoretical purposes, arpeggios and broken chords (in which the notes of the chord are sounded one after the other, rather than simultaneously), or sequences of chord tones, may also be considered as chords in the right musical context.